29 September 2016

-With Breast Cancer Awareness Month running throughout October, Dr Zoe Winters, a Consultant Breast Surgeon at Spire Bristol Hospital says: “We are winning the battle but the fight must go on.”
+With Breast Cancer Awareness Month running throughout October, Mr Senthurun Mylvaganam, a Consultant Breast Surgeon at Spire Parkway Hospital in Solihull, says: “We are winning the battle but the fight must go on.”

-And she warned that, despite major improvements in detection and treatment around 12,000 UK women still die of breast cancer every year.
+And he warned that, despite major improvements in detection and treatment around 12,000 UK women still die of breast cancer every year.

-But she stressed that early detection was crucial to improving survival rates.
+But he stressed that early detection was crucial to improving survival rates.

 “Statistics show that with increased awareness and through high-profile media campaigns we can influence the behaviour of women across the UK.
 We need to ensure that every woman knows how to carry out effective self-check procedures and, just as importantly, what to do if she thinks something is wrong.

 “It is important to get an early appointment with a GP to discuss the matter.
 The patient will then receive informed advice and, if necessary, be placed on the healthcare pathway and receive the necessary advice, help and treatments.”

 Mr Mylvaganam added: “Breast cancer is not one single disease – there are several types of breast cancer and these can be diagnosed at different stages and can grow at different rates.